Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 }
 ```

 We first get `n` from `x`.
-Then we remove the class information from the two operands so we can call the primitive `+` to calculate their sum -- if we didn't do this we would again recurse when we tried to add `x` to `y` -- and we then simply calculate the result and use the `modulus` constructor to return it with the right type.
+Then we remove the class information from the two operands so we can call the primitive `+` to calculate their sum.
+If we didn't do this, we would again recurse when we tried to add `x` to `y`, and we then simply calculate the result and use the `modulus` constructor to return it with the right type.

-Dispatch of such operator functions work a little different from the generic functions we have seen earlier.
-There, the dispatch is based on the type of the first argument, at least unless you explicitly state otherwise, but for operators the dispatch is based on the type of both operands.
-If both have a class that implements an operator they must have the same class.
+Dispatching of such operator-functions works a little different from the generic functions we have seen earlier.
+There, the dispatch is based on the type of the first argument, at least unless you explicitly state otherwise, but for operators, the dispatch is based on the type of both operands.
+If both have a class that implements an operator, they must have the same class.
 If only one of them have a class, and here primitive classes such as `"numeric"` or `"integer"` do not count, then the dispatch is based on that.
 So if `x` is of type `"modulus"` then both `x + 1:6` and `1:6 + x` will call `` `+.modulus` ``.

 ```{r}
 x + 1:6